Safeguarding

 We work with the local authority and police when necessary to safeguard any adults or children we are concerned may be experiencing modern slavery and/ or trafficking.

 In accordance with our duty of candour, our senior leaders and entire Board are committed to an open and honest culture.
-To that end, The Trust commits to investigating any concerns raised fairly and promptly in line with the Raising Concerns at Work Policy.
+To that end, The Trust commits to investigating any concerns raised fairly and promptly in line with the Freedom to Speak Up Policy.
 The operation of this policy is supported by The Guardian Service, an independent service which provides staff with an independent, confidential 24/7 service to raise concerns, worries or risks in their workplace.
 The Guardian Service covers patient care and safety, whistleblowing, bullying and harassment and work concerns and is supported by Freedom to Speak Up champions.
-The Board receives a report every 6 months which details the themes arising from the cases received by each of the FTSUGs.
-An annual report is then produced at the end of each financial year and includes:
+The People and Organisational Development Committee receives a six-monthly report which details the themes arising from the cases received by each of the FTSUGs.
+An annual report is then produced at the end of each financial year and presented to the Board.
+This includes:

 1. Assessment of issues